-2. After the water has been added, the beans are then brought into contact with the pressurised liquid carbon dioxide, which combines with the water to essentially form sparkling water.
-The carbon dioxide circulates through the beans & acts like a magnet, drawing out the mobile caffeine molecules.
+2. The carbon dioxide & water (essentially sparkling wate) circulates through the beans & acts like a magnet, drawing out the mobile caffeine molecules.

 4. This cycle is repeated until the required residual caffeine level is reached.
 Once this has happened, the circulation of carbon dioxide is stopped & the green beans are discharged into a drier.